chentetran/email-scraper/README.md

  4. Inside the cloned repo, run `python find_email_addresses.py <domain>`, where <domain> is a url, like 'google.com'.
 It's even better if you include the protocol, ie 'https://google.com'.
  5. Profit

+## Example use:
+I've created a test website to show this email scraper's ability.
+You can check out the website at [chentetran.github.io/email-scraper].
+Other popular websites may not work because of redirects or a robots.txt ban (errors because of these are silenced).

 ## Libraries used:
  - BeautifulSoup